 - Always follow manufacturer’s usage instructions on the hair dye

-- Avoid washing your hair 1-2 days before colouring- the natural oils help protect your scalp
+- Avoid washing your hair 1-2 days before coloring- the natural oils help protect your scalp

-Before and after colouring, a nourishing shampoo will help strengthen weakened hair, while moisturising and helping protect the scalp from irritation.
+Before and after coloring, a nourishing shampoo will help strengthen weakened hair, while moisturizing and helping protect the scalp from irritation.
 If your scalp is particularly sensitive, a gentle shampoo will help take the sting out of your day-to-day hair routine.